microsoft/qlib/docs/component/data.rst

 Data and Cache File Structure
 ==================================

-We've specially designed a file structure to manage data and cache, please refer to the `File storage design section in Qlib paper <TODO_URL>`_ for detailed information.The file structure of data and cache is listed as follows.
+We've specially designed a file structure to manage data and cache, please refer to the `File storage design section in Qlib paper <https://arxiv.org/abs/2009.11189>`_ for detailed information.The file structure of data and cache is listed as follows.

 .. code-block:: json